-Additional programs offered include campus workshops, credential file services, oncampus recruitment and resume referrals.
+Additional programs offered include campus workshops, credential file services, on-campus recruitment and resume referrals.
 Alumni Expo is sponsored annually where alumni return to campus during the fall to speak to students regarding their career development and their current job responsibilities.

 Students may participate in the Cumberland Valley Consortium job fair for a fee.
-One is held in Frederick, Maryland, in February each year, and there is a virtual job fair in June and July.
 An internship/career fair is held in April, and a Teacher Education Job Fair is held in late spring each year.
-Job listings and career development information can be accessed at www.collegecentral.com/frostburg
+Job listings and career development information can be accessed at www.collegecentral. com/frostburg

-The Office of Career Services is open Monday through Friday, 8:00-4:30 p.m. and is located in Sand Spring Hall, 301/687-4403.
+The Office of Career Services is open Monday through Friday, 8:00-4:30 p.m. and is located in Sand Spring Hall, 301.687.4403.